nirmeshk/DataAnalytics/spark/projects.md

 - Storing cleaned data in some data store like Cassandra, s3, .
 This will involve the example of how to communicate with cassandra or other data sources.
 - Querying the data using sparkSQL or cassandra queries.

 The above two projects can act as starting point for students to get their hands dirty with spark functionalities.
+Infact, they are very neccessary to understand the workflow of RDD, traformations and actions.

 #### Music recomendation Engine
 - This is an example from book "Advanced Analytics with Spark - Sandy Ryza, Uri Laserson, Sean Owen, and Josh Wills" .
 Its chapter 3 in the book.